Then and Now: MHS Founders Week Traditions

 When creating the Hershey Industrial School (now Milton Hershey School), Milton and Catherine Hershey knew they wanted to help children and families in need.
 They communicated their vision for the home and school in the Deed of Trust signed on Nov.
 15, 1909.
 Founders Week has been celebrated at MHS for over 113 years.

 The Junior-Senior High School (now Catherine Hall) was dedicated on Nov.
 15, 1934, in celebration of the 25th anniversary of the school’s founding.
 One year later, the first official Founders Day was held.
 In 1937, Milton S. Hershey hosted a special dinner for teachers, administrators, and the Board of Managers in commemoration.

-In 2020, the COVID-19 pandemic has halted in-person events.
-The Founders Feast, a newer tradition where the MHS family shares a special meal together, will be held safely in student homes this year.
-The meal will feature Milton Hershey’s favorite foods and include a student activity inviting students to put their futures in focus by setting goals much like the founders did in 1909.
+The Founders Feast, a newer tradition where the MHS family shares a special meal together, will be held on Sunday, Nov.
+13 and feature Milton Hershey’s favorite foods and include a senior pinning ceremony.